The School of Brown County Ursulines

 Over the years, the number of families requesting help has grown.
 When Hope Emergency first opened its doors, there were less than 50 families per week who were asking for assistance.

 Today, the weekly number has risen to an average of 265.
-The program is now lead by Sr. Lucia Castellini and Mrs. Dianne Vollman.
 It is located at 5333 Kernan Road between Lynchburg and St. Martin, Ohio.